stelar-eu/vocational-score-raster/README.md

 # Vocational Score Raster

 Generation of spatial raster maps representing vocational scores across different geographic areas, helping to visualize regional strengths in vocational skills.
+Turn raw-value rasters (e.g., temperature) into a single, interpretable “score” map that answers a yes/no or suitability question.

 This version of VSR has been made compatible with the KLMS Tool Template and can be incorporated withing workflows.
 The tool is invoked in the form of a Task within a workflow Process via the respective API call.